rvitale3/Security_Tools/Security/Cryptography/time_to_crack.md

 # Time to crack
-Estimates the time to crack based on the concept of password entropy, the outputs provides an estimation of how long it would take to crack a password by exhausting the whole search space for a password.
+Estimates the time to crack based on the concept of password entropy, the outputs provides an estimation on how long it would take to crack a password by exhausting the whole search space.
 ## Requirements
 1. Python >= 3.6
 2. [PrettyTable](https://pypi.org/project/prettytable/)